beyarkay/vvim/README.md

 - (Re)train the ML model

 ## To Do
+- replace the costly flex sensors with an in-house version.
+    - Maybe have wires connected from base to fingertip, and we measure how much that wire is paid out as the finger flexs?
+- Need a visualiser to see exactly what is happening with every sensor around certain time points
 - Write some sort of visualiser to live track sensor data, actual key presses, and predicted key presses.
 Visualiser should:
     - `tail` the `keys.log` keys.log file and the `glove_measurements.log`